theochem/chemtools/doc/usr_doc_quick_start.rst

  ..
 TODO::
     Table of data file formats supported or a link where this information is provided.

-If, you wish to work through the examples in this tutorial, make sure that required packages are intalled on your computer.
+If, you wish to work through the examples in this tutorial, make sure that required packages are installed on your computer.
 Please see :ref:`Installation <usr_installation>` for instructions.

 How to use ChemTools?